A Complete Guide To The Shield Security Scans

 Where can I find more information about Shield scans?

-You may use our Knowledge Base here.
+You may use our Knowledge Base here or use a "Search Box" inside the plugin area.

 There is also a Help Widget inside the plugin you can use to search for answers to your questions: